hli2020/hli2020.github.io/about.md

 permalink: /about/
 ---

-I am **Andrej Karpathy**, a PhD student at Stanford working on Deep Learning.
-My [academic website](http://cs.stanford.edu/people/karpathy/) has much more information.
+I am **Hongyang Li**, a PhD student at The Chinese University of Hong Kong working on Deep Learning.
+My [academic website](http://www.ee.cuhk.edu.hk/~yangli/) has much more information.